 Methodology

 This paper is based on a collaborative effort to compare and contrast findings from various research projects focusing on sport participation legacies of three editions of the Olympic Games.
 The rationale behind it, one which guides comparative methodologies (Denters & Mossberger, 2006), was to provide valid and reliable information about what has been achieved in this area to date to, in turn, help inform policy makers about best practices and ways forward.
-It is argued that comparative studies using different countries/locations as their cases have the advantage of providing an escape from ethnocentrism (Dogan and Pelassy (1990) and of being able to identify general trends across locations (Denters & Rose (1995).
+It is argued that comparative studies using different countries/locations as their cases have the advantage of providing an escape from ethnocentrism (Dogan & Pelassy, 1990) and of being able to identify general trends across locations (Denters & Rose (1995).
 Most importantly, comparative research can facilitate the development and ‘testing’ of theoretical ideas and allow learning from the experiences of others (Denters & Mossberger, 2006, p.
 553).

 In this section we provide the details of this process.
 We start by looking at the three selected cases individually, and follow up by describing how they were comparatively analysed.

 A member of the research team has been involved in the study of sport participation legacies of the Sydney 2000 Olympic Games since 1998, conducting a number of connected projects, using a variety of data, including more than 50 in-depth interviews, participant observation, analysis of internal and official documents and survey data collected by government agencies [references omitted for peer-review process].
 Senior managers at national and state federations for Olympic sports in Australia were interviewed.
 They were asked about the impact Sydney 2000 had on participation for their sports.
-The interviews were recorded and transcribed textually and then analysed with the assistance of the software package NVivo.
-Through this process the data was coded and then categorized into themes and sub-themes.
-There is not room here (nor is it the purpose of this paper) to discuss all these themes and sub-themes, this discussion however can be found in Frawley, Toohey and Veal (2013).
 The focus of this research programme has been centred on understanding the changes in Australian sport participation across both children and adult populations as a result of the hosting of Sydney 2000 and other international events staged after these Games [references omitted for peer-review process].
 For instance, interview questions revolved around the impact Sydney 2000 had on participation for the sports senior managers were involved with.
 The case study presented in this paper has been generated from the aforementioned research projects and analysis of official documents such as the Official Report for the Sydney 2000 Olympic and Paralympic Games (Sydney Organising Committee for the Olympic Games, 2002) and the Sydney 2000 Bid Document (Sydney Olympics 2000 Bid Limited, 1993).